Courage. Creativity. Community.

 Leonard Uyapo Mutheto

-Leonard holds Bachelors and Masters Degrees in Education both from the University of Botswana.
+Leonard holds a BA and an Masters in Education from the University of Botswana.

 Technical Assistant to CEO